ycherkes/MockIt/README.md

 Plans:

  * Add support for xUnit
+ * Add support for factories via delegates and Func<Tresult>
  * Strict injected vars tracking (currently only by type of var)
  * Add support for Moq.AutoMocker